 - A unique copy of the OEM adapter, a utility from Flexera, is associated with each installation of Oracle Enterprise Manager. - The OEM adapter extracts the identities of all the database instances known to this installation of Oracle Enterprise Manager.
 It structures the data into the Oracle-standard file format, tnsnames.ora. - The OEM adapter is also linked to a particular inventory beacon, and automatically writes its prepared tnsnames.ora file into a known path on the inventory beacon.
-Because the OEM adapter always writes a file with the same name into the same path, the easiest configuration is to support each OEM adapter with its own distinct inventory beacon. - In due course, the inventory beacon connects directly to each database instance identified in [all of the] . ora files waiting in the special directory, and collects Oracle inventory from each database instance (the "direct" inventory model).
+Because the OEM adapter always writes a file with the same name into the same path, the easiest configuration is to support each OEM adapter with its own distinct inventory beacon. - In due course, the inventory beacon connects directly to each database instance identified in [all of the]. or a files waiting in the special directory, and collects Oracle inventory from each database instance (the "direct" inventory model).
 The inventory from each database instances is saved into an .ndi file, and uploaded to the central application server along with all other collected inventory.

 You can find more insight in the topic Using tnsnames Discovery with Direct Inventory within this chapter.
-Details on obtaining, deploying, and configuring the OEM adapter are included in the FlexNet Manager Suite Inventory Adapters and Connectors Reference PDF, available through the title page of online help.
+Details on obtaining, deploying, and configuring the OEM adapter are included in FlexNet Manager Suite Inventory Adapters and Connectors Reference.